South African court orders Pistorius to undergo mental evaluation

 Pistorius competed against able-bodied sprinters on carbon-fibre prosthetics, becoming one of the most recognised names in athletics.
 He won a clutch of Paralympic medals and reached the semi-finals of the 400m at the London 2012 Olympics.

-(Reporting by Siyabong Sishi, Nomatter Ndebele and Ndundu Sithole, Writing by David Dolan, Editing by Ed Stoddard and Angus MacSwan)
+(Reporting by Siyabong Sishi; Writing by David Dolan; Editing by Ed Stoddard)